sefij/image-api/README.md

 # Image-API

-A RESTful API built with Node.js(Typescript), MongoDB, RabbitMQ, Minio(object store with S3ish sdk).
+A RESTful API built with Node.js(Typescript), Nginx, MongoDB, RabbitMQ and Minio(object store with S3ish sdk).

 ### About

-Designed with real time performance and usability in mind.
+Designed with real time performance ,usability and scallability in mind.

 While researching how to implement this api, I decided to avoid storing all the files in MongoDB.
 Therefore I added the usage of Minio for file storage and proceeded to save the image details in MongoDB.